How Long Do You Have to Hold Property in a 1031 Exchange?

 Taxpayers must be able to demonstrate intent when challenged.

-While the IRS does not specify a particular holding period for exchanges that are not conducted between related parties, the statute does expressly exclude eligibility for exchanges structured to subvert the 1031 exchange requirements.
+While the IRS does not specify a particular holding period for exchanges not conducted between related parties, the statute does expressly exclude eligibility for exchanges structured to subvert the 1031 exchange requirements.
 If challenged, the taxpayer may need to prove that they intended to use the replacement asset for business or investment, not for immediate gain through a quick sale or to shift the tax base from a high-basis to a low-basis property.
-While even a two-year holding period isn't automatically accepted as demonstrating eligibility, it is a good minimum for investors to consider.
+While even a two-year holding period isn't automatically accepted as demonstrating eligibility, it is a reasonable minimum for investors to consider.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.
 It should also not be construed as advice meeting the particular investment needs of any investor.